Carrie (Europe song)

 "Carrie" is a power ballad by the Swedish rock band Europe released in 1987.
 It was the third single released internationally from the album The Final Countdown and was a Top 30 hit in several territories worldwide.
 In the US, it is their highest-charting song on the Billboard Hot 100 chart—peaking at #3 (#1 on the Radio and Records chart) during the fall of 1987, outperforming the band's most internationally successful song, "The Final Countdown".
 It also reached #36 on the Billboard Adult Contemporary chart.
 The track on the B-side of the 7" single was "Love Chaser".

-The song was written by Joey Tempest and Mic Michaeli in 1985.
-An early version of the song that consisted of just keyboards and vocals, was played on a tour in Sweden the same year.
-The demo version was similar, but the final version that was included on the album The Final Countdown included the whole band playing.

-On Europe tours following the band's reunion in 2003, an acoustic version of "Carrie" has been played, with Tempest performing the song on an acoustic guitar.
-In recent years, however, the band has switched back to the arrangement of the album version.
-A performance of the acoustic version can be found on the Live from the Dark DVD and a performance of the album version can be found on the Live at Shepherd's Bush, London DVD.